Hanep77/hanep77/README.md

-a passionate Web Developer with a love for coding, linux enthusiast who loves exploring open-source tools and environments 🐧.
+a passionate Web Developer with a love for coding, linux enthusiast who loves exploring open-source tools and environments🐧.

 ---